New York City parents scramble to deal with new school closures as COVID-19 resurges

 A group of parents and their children gathered outside the school on Thursday morning to protest, flanked by two local politicians.

-Its area code was “not a Covid hotspot & the schools do not meet any of the agreed upon metrics for closing,” New York State Assemblymember Robert Carroll, who attended the protest, wrote in a Twitter post.
+Its postal code was “not a Covid hotspot & the schools do not meet any of the agreed upon metrics for closing,” New York State Assembly Member Robert Carroll, who attended the protest, wrote in a Twitter post.

 The mayor’s plan drew scorn from Cuomo, a fellow Democrat with whom he has often feuded.
 The governor on Tuesday released new color-coded maps delineating closures, sowing confusion among residents.